Student Access to Turnitin Originality Reports and/or GradeMark

 Giving a grade in the GradeMark markup area and then publishing Assignments folder feedback is what makes the GradeMark icon become visible to students when accessing the submissions/evaluation area of an Assignments folder.

-Use GradeMark to annotate papers and pass the grade into D2L:
+Use GradeMark to annotate and assign a grade to submissions:

-In the Tii Feedback Studio area, instructors can use the grading area to mark up the document.
-Instructors can also enter a grade for the submission.
+In the Tii Feedback Studio area, instructors can use the grading area to mark up a submitted document.

 After marking up a document, when back in the "Submissions -" area of the Assignments folder, instructors select "Evaluate" to evaluate the submission inside the Brightspace LE Assignment submission folder.